Alamodome: College basketball

 During the 2008 NCAA Final Four.

 The NCAA Final Four was first hosted at the Alamodome in 1998; Kentucky won the tournament.
 Then in 2004, it hosted when Connecticut defeated Georgia Tech in the championship game.
 It again hosted in 2008, with Kansas defeating Memphis.
 The Final Four returned in 2018 with Villanova defeating Michigan; this time, the event used the current "center court" configuration mandated by the NCAA, where the game is played on an elevated court and all seating is utilized, allowing a crowd of over 70,000.
 The Final Four returned to the Alamodome in 2025, with Florida defeating Houston.

 The Alamodome has also hosted the Women's Final Four in 2002, 2010, and 2021 (will be hosted again in 2029), as well as the 2011 NCAA women's volleyball Final Four.

 Baseball

 From 2013 to 2017, the Texas Rangers played exhibition games at the Alamodome to close out their spring training camp, the only time baseball has been played there.
 The Rangers took on the San Diego Padres in 2013, the Houston Astros in 2014, the Los Angeles Dodgers in 2015, the Kansas City Royals in 2016, and the Cleveland Indians in 2017.

 The stadium is considered unsuitable for regular baseball use, since the right-field fence is only 272 feet from home plate, well below the required 325 feet.

+Professional wrestling

+The Alamodome has hosted WWE's Royal Rumble pay-per-view event three times.
+The first occurrence took place on January 19, 1997, in front of a packed crowd of just over 60,000 and saw San Antonio native Shawn Michaels defeat Sycho Sid for the WWF World Heavyweight Championship in the main event.
+The event also saw Texas native Stone Cold Steve Austin win the first of his record-setting three Royal Rumble matches.
+The second Royal Rumble to be held at the Alamodome took place 20 years later on January 29, 2017, in front of just over 52,000 fans in attendance.
+Randy Orton last eliminated Roman Reigns to win the Royal Rumble match in the night's main event.

+Five years later in September 2022, WWE announced the Royal Rumble would return to the Alamodome for the 2023 event on January 28.
+The event had an attendance of 51,338.
+Rhea Ripley and Cody Rhodes won their respective Royal Rumble matches at the event.
+Roman Reigns defeated Kevin Owens in the main event to retain the Undisputed WWE Universal Championship and was betrayed by then Bloodline member Sami Zayn after the match.

+On February 2, 1998, World Championship Wrestling held a live broadcast of WCW Monday Nitro in the stadium.
+The main event featured Sting defeating "Macho Man" Randy Savage by disqualification.